TommyClausner/MRI-Volume-Masker-3000-TM/README.md

 # Tommy's MRI-Volume-Masker-3000-TM

 Use to draw volumetric masks for brain data.
+Requires python >= 3.7

 ```
 ################################################